Using Liquid syntax

 Filters

-{{ variable | filter }}
+Apply filters using {{ variable | filter }}

-Default Value
+Default

-Hello {{ first_name | default: 'there' }}.
+Hello {{ first_name | default: "there" }}.

-If the Data Tag for first_name
+If the Tag for first_name

 is blank or does not exist, the default value will be rendered instead.